How To Deadlift To Cure Back Pain

 In order to deadlift from the ground, you need to be able to touch your toes.
 Stand with your feet together knees locked out (Straight, no bend).
 Bend forward and reach for the ground.

 If you are can’t get your hands down to the ground, when you set up for a deadlift (off the ground) you won’t be able to reach it without rounding your back.
 Never fear though.
 If you can’t touch your toes, you can still do deadlifts from a box or spotters bars at the height you can reach down to.

 How to Deadlift To Cure Back Pain:

 When we talk about rounding out the back, we are talking about going from a neutral or normal standing position to a rounded one.
-Standing side on (right side facing the mirror) you should see a nice C shaped curve in the lower back( kinda like a smiley face : ).
-If you loose this ) shape it places extra stress on the lower back and decrease it’s ability to handle stress.
+Standing side-on (right side facing the mirror) you should see a nice C shaped curve in the lower back( kinda like a smiley face : ).
+If you lose this ) shape it places extra stress on the lower back and decreases its ability to handle stress.

 Introducing the hip hinge:

 Let me introduce to you your low back saviour.
 The Hip hinge.
 The hip hinge is:

 “The ability to stabilise the upper body and lower limbs and generate the majority of the movement through the hips”.